-I will start this post by sharing these lines which I had read.
+Writing about Heuristics & Oracles, I will start this post by sharing these lines which I had read.
 After giving it a thought, I feel it is connected to the testing I do.

 “The test doesn’t find the bug.
-The tester finds the bug, and the test plays a role in finding the bug.” ~ Pradeep Soundararajan
+The tester finds the bug, and the test plays a role in finding the bug.”

 The above line tells the skills of the testers.
 One such capability is to be conscious in applying Heuristics and Oracles while testing.
-This is one of the principle I follow in my projects.
+This is one of the principles I follow in my projects.
 I have heard about it many times from my seniors while working.
-This concept may sound new to any beginner, but these are the skills which are consistently honed by knowledge and practice.
+This concept may sound new to any beginner, but these are the skills that are consistently honed by knowledge and practice.

 All about the Heuristics